fhircast/sandbox.js/README.md

 ## Front-end description
 ### HTML
-The four sections of the web page are each contained in their own division or 'div':  selectHub, subscribe, notify and monitor.
+The four sections of the web page are each contained in their own division or 'div':  selectHub, subscribe, publish and monitor.
 Simple styling is embedded to avoid an extra file to maintain.

 ### JavaScript
 The two FHIRcast-relevant functions are **sendEvent()** and **sendSubscription()**.
 Both are using 'XMLHttpRequest' instead of the newer 'fetch' function in order to support Internet Explorer.